• Skip to primary navigation

 • However, this initial setting time differs from recipe to recipe and depends on the amount of liquid you have.
 Some mixtures only need 5 minutes to begin to set, while others need half an hour.
 Make sure to follow the recipe instructions and check the mixture in the fridge every 5 minutes or so.

 • It is important to add the whipped cream when the initial mixture has only begun to set.
-If you wait too long, the mixture will not be smooth anymore, it will have little clumps all over.
+If you wait too long, the mixture will not be smooth anymore; it will have little clumps all over.

 Allow the gelatin to set:

-• Strawberry Cheesecake
+Strawberry Yogurt Cheesecake

-• Mirror Glaze Chocolate Zucchini Cake
+• Mirror Glaze Chocolate Cake

-• Mango Mousse Cake
+Mango Mousse Cake

 No-Bake Ricotta Cheesecake (with Raspberries)